MargaVB/MargaVB-s-Software-Vault/README.md

 * get overall statistics for all matches since first start of this tool (all time wins/losses, all time winratio)
 * get statistics for a certain 'Master & Deck' combination of yours (wins/losses and win ratio)
 * get info about all replays: own/opponent's master, deck and rank at that time, all wins/losses and win ratio with that deck
-* get info about the ELO values of players that took partition in a certain match (uses the website supported by Minion Masters)
+* ==>> NO LONGER AVAILABLE: get info about the ELO values of players that took partition in a certain match (the ELO website IS NO LONGER supported by Minion Masters)
 * get a view at all your decks with the buttons [*My Best SOLO Decks*] and [*My Best TEAM Decks*]
 * mark a certain match replay with 1-5 stars (*, **, ...) [e.g. because it was a great victory, a defeat from which to learn or whatever the motivation may be]
 * delete matches (the most recent one, the ones marked by star(s), or delete all).
 All replays are moved to a backup folder, you can restore them